 Alpha Lambda Delta (ALD) is a national honor society for first year students.
 Its mission is to "encourage superior academic achievement...to promote intelligent living and a continued high standard of learning, and to assist students in recognizing and developing meaningful goals for their unique roles in society."
 The Salem State University chapter of ALD coordinates social and service programs and provides students with opportunities to earn scholarships.
 Students are invited to join at the start of the spring semester based on being in the top 20% of the first year class and a minimum GPA of 3.5.
 Learn more about Alpha Lambda Delta.

 The emerging scholars program brings together, supports and motivates rising potential first-year students.
-Participants are invited to join after a review of admissions materials and are connected with an upper-class mentor, participate in group meetings, attend programs and events related to achieving success, and make new friends in a fun environment.
+Participants are invited to join after a review of admissions materials and are connected with a success coach, participate in every other week check-in meetings, have the opportunity to attend special programs and events, and make new friends in a fun environment.
 Students who successfully complete the program and meet GPA requirements at the end of the year are eligible to be inducted into Alpha Omega Psi, a campus honor society.
-For more information contact email@example.com or visit our FAQ page.
+For more information contact firstname.lastname@example.org or visit our FAQ page.